ZeeZide/CodeEditor/README.md

 ### Using it in a SwiftUI App

- To use the code editor as a Viewer, simply pass the source code
+To use `CodeEditor` as a source code viewer, simply pass the source code as a string:
 ```swift
 struct ContentView: View {